Setting the Stage for Climate Finance at COP29: Quantifying Loss & Damage Costs

 To address the need for a commonly accepted methodology, the Sustainable Development Solutions Network’s (SDSN) SDG Transformation Center developed an integrated framework to help countries quantify climate-induced costs, assess their responsibilities, and fairly share the burden of financing adaptation and L&D costs.
 This framework is presented in a recently published working paper, “Adaptation, Loss, and Damage: A Global Climate Impact Fund for Climate Justice.”

-More recently, the SDSN SDG Transformation Center, in collaboration with the United Nations University Institute for Environment and Human Security (UNU-EHS), launched a project to estimate both economic and non-economic total climate-impact costs (i.e., adaptation and L&D costs) from extreme weather events and slow-onset processes for SIDS.
+More recently, the SDSN SDG Transformation Center, in collaboration with the United Nations University Institute for Environment and Human Security (UNU-EHS), are planning to initiate a project to estimate both economic and non-economic total climate-impact costs (i.e., adaptation and L&D costs) from extreme weather events and slow-onset processes for SIDS.
 These countries, which contribute the least to global greenhouse gas emissions, are at the front lines of climate change.
 The Economics of Climate Adaptation (ECA) framework will be used to estimate present and future impacts from natural hazards (e.g., floods, hurricanes, tropical cyclones, and storms) and climate-induced events (e.g., sea-level rise) on selected assets at various geographical scales (city, region, or country).

 The project will also assess how adaptation and L&D costs impact the existing SDG financing gaps in the selected SIDS and will analyze whether current development finance is sufficient to offset the costs of climate shocks.
 If the funds fall short, the project will explore potential mechanisms to help countries address these financing gaps.